RushivArora/rushivarora.github.io/_pages/home.md

 <br><br>

 ## News
+* [10/08/2025] New paper: Lexical Policy Networks for Multi-Task Reinforcement Learning!
+Paper on arxiv and under review!
 * [09/09/2025] 6 more Patents on Computing filed with USPTO!
 * [11/02/24] 6 Patents on Foundation Models filed with USPTO!
 * [10/12/24] Hierarchical Universal Value Function Approximators!
 New Paper!